reactjs/fr.react.dev/README.md

 # reactjs.org

-This repo contains the source code and documentation powering [reactjs.org](https://reactjs.org/).
+This repo contains the source code and documentation powering [reactjs.org](https://reactjs.org/) in its French version.

 ## Getting started